Best strategy to reduce human-bear conflict

-Category: Climate Hits: 2Conservationists have long warned of the dangers associated with bears becoming habituated to life in urban areas.
+Category: Climate Hits: 7Conservationists have long warned of the dangers associated with bears becoming habituated to life in urban areas.
 Yet, it appears the message hasn't gotten through to everyone.
 News reports continue to cover seemingly similar situations -- a foraging bear enters a neighbourhood, easily finds high-value food and refuses to leave.
 The story often ends with conservation officers being forced to euthanize the animal for public safety purposes.

 Read more https://www.sciencedaily.com/releases/2021/06/210617101241.htm